Pedro-Monteiro-Dev/FolderReplicator/README.md

 - Is able to detect and update new, modified, or deleted files.
 - Provides logging of the synchronization tasks.

+## Requirements:
+- Python 3.x

 ## Installation:
-- Clone this repository or download the Python script.
+Clone this repository or download the Python script.

 ## How To Run: